Categories: single women

 Burning With Passion?
 How To Be Abstinent When Your Body Craves the Opposite

 It was a night like any other night.
-I was on the sofa in my satin jammies, munching on a bag of BBQ chips, sipping on a bottle of water, and watching a movie.
+I was on the sofa in my pajamas, munching on a bag of BBQ chips, sipping on a bottle of water, and watching a movie.
 It was a movie I had seen before: The Ugly Truth starring Katherine Heigl and Gerard Butler.

 But something was different that night.